TeachBooks/mirror_mude_book/book/time_series/acf.md

 There are $m$ (co)variance components - **one** variance component, $\sigma^2 = c_0$, and $m-1$ covariance components, $c_i$.

-% MMMMM add this?
-As in the Chapters on `ref`{OT}, the variance component is often determined based on the precision of an observation (at a given epoch), and the covarience components quantitatively indicate the statistical dependence (or independence) between observations.
-In this case, depednence is inherently introduced by the phyiscal processes that produce the signal (of which our time series is a sample), and in fact our time series methods seek to (mathematically) reduce this.

 ```{note}
 The covariance matrix $\Sigma_{Y}$ has constant values along the top-left to bottom-right diagonal and is called a _Toeplitz matrix._
 ```